RohitM-IN/SeleniumManager/README.md

 ## Overview

-Selenium Grid Manager is a library that simplifies the management of Selenium WebDriver instances in parallel using Selenium Grid.
+Selenium Grid Manager is a library which simplifies the management of Selenium WebDriver instances in parallel using Selenium Grid.
 It provides a convenient interface for enqueueing test actions and executing them on available WebDriver instances in parallel.

 ## Features